juicermv/GTA-GPS-Redux/README.md

 # GTA SA GPS Redux

-This is a fork of the fixed GPS version by JuniorDjjr.
-It includes automatic navigation for mission markers.
+This mod includes automatic navigation for mission markers as well as the player-set waypoint.
 If you'd like to contribute, go ahead.

     Warning: This mod is still in the testing phase, if you find any